goatcorp/faq/steamdeck.md

 ### Q: I can't control my game

 Change the control layout for the game SteamOS thinks FFXIV is running as.
-For non-Steam service accounts, this means `Source SDK Base 2013 Multiplayer`.
+For non-Steam service accounts, this means `FINAL FANTASY XIV Online Free Trial`.

+### Q: Final Fantasy XIV doesn't close properly / Steam constantly thinks Final Fantasy XIV is playing

+Make sure you set the Launch Options in the "Add a Non-Steam Game" step.
+Specifically the `--parent-expose-pids --parent-share-pids --parent-pid=1` arguments allow XIVLauncher to communicate with Steam to report the game closing.